 However, it is more common to now use the 7P's' version of this model that includes physical evidence, people, and process.
 This is especially relevant for any service rather than a physical product, and so is also far more relevant for digital marketing.

 An effective digital marketing strategy must start with a product that satisfies consumer demand.
 It fills a need.

 Where will the product be accessed?
 This should not be as simple as 'online' but consider the specific locations online.
 Examples might include, a company shop, a 3rd party shop, a website, social media pages or a blog.

 Price has always been a key consideration in marketing, along with offer prices.
 In the digital age price comparison is very easy and the low price market is very competitive,

 Digital promotion methods include SEO, social media, PPC advertising, email marketing, affiliate marketing, display advertising, and online PR.

 This refers to the physical evidence that a service was performed and gives reassurance the service actually happened.

 The employees executing the service.
-In a digital world those handling the phones, emails, chat lines and call centres are in important part of the process.
+In a digital world, those handling the phones, emails, chat lines and call centres are in an important part of the process.

 This is considering how the service is provided - what is the sequence of webpages or emails required to place an order.
 In digital marketing, this is a very important part of the complete marketing mix.